Philadelphia English: Grammar

-"Be done + noun phrase": The grammatical construction "be done something" means roughly "have/has finished something".
-For example, "I am done my homework" and "The dog is done dinner" are genuine sentences in this dialect, respectively meaning "I have finished my homework" and "The dog has finished dinner".
-Another example, "Let's start after you're done all the coffee", means "Let's start after you've finished all the coffee".
-This is not exactly the same as the standard construction "to be done with something", since "She is done the computer" can only mean "She is done with the computer" in one sense: "She has finished (building) the computer".
+"Be done + noun phrase": The grammatical construction "be done something" means roughly "have/has finished something."
+For example, "I am done my homework" and "The dog is done dinner" are genuine sentences in this dialect and mean respectively "I have finished my homework" and "The dog has finished dinner."
+Another example, "Let's start after you're done all the coffee," means "Let's start after you've finished all the coffee."
+This is not exactly the same as the standard construction "to be done with something" since "She is done the computer" can mean "She is done with the computer" only in one sense: "She has finished (building) the computer."

 Lexicon

-The interjection yo originated in the Philadelphia dialect among Italian American and African American youths.
+The interjection yo originated in the Philadelphia dialect among Italian-American and African-American youths.
 The word is commonly used as a greeting or a way to get someone's attention.